mono/website/community/google-summer-of-code/projects.md

 **Deliverables:** a set of improvements to the C/C++ addin, as specified in your proposal

 **Mentors:** Mikayla Hutchinson

-### Resurrect MonoDevelop database support

-**Complexity:** Medium

-MonoDevelop used to have database support, but it was abandoned and eventually bitrotted away.
-This task is to bring it back!

-The recommended approach is to start with the old database extensions and update them to MonoDevelop 7.0 API.
-Remove all the backends except Sqlite, MySQL and PostgreSQL, and ship the remaining extensions as standalone extensions.
-You should also add a unit test suite, fix bugs (check bugzilla) and add general polish and features (to be proposed by student).

-**Deliverables**: Working database support in MonoDevelop, with details to be specified in the proposal

-**Mentors:** Marius Ungureanu

-### Reuse MonoDevelop Roslyn compilation to perform compile

-**Complexity:** Medium

-MonoDevelop now uses the Roslyn compiler for its type system, and keeps fully updated Roslyn compilations in memory.
-It should be possible when building for the build engine to connect back the the IDE and use the existing Roslyn compilations for code generation, in the same way that Visual Studio does.
-This will greatly improve compile time during development.

-This will require implementing the MSBuild ICscHostObject interface in the MonoDevelop build system and having the Csc build task delegate the code generation to the in-process compiler.

-**Deliverables**: Fully implement ICscHostObject in the MonoDevelop build system, including tests.

-**Mentors:** Marius Ungureanu

-### Support creation of sandboxed Linux apps

-**Complexity:** Medium

-When creating new C or Vala apps in the GNOME Builder IDE, projects are created with a manifest file for building a sandboxed version of the application for distribution.
-MonoDevelop's current Linux package creation support should be enhanced to make it easy to create sandboxed applications, in line with GNOME Builder's feature

-**Deliverables**: New projects on Linux should offer to create a flatpak-builder manifest file, and build/run should integrate sufficiently with flatpak-builder that its use should be transparent.

-**Mentors:** Jo Shields

 ### Support for Symbol Servers